 Carbon emissions, found everywhere in our day-to-day living, slowly, cumulatively, and surely impact the earth in a negative way.
 Electricity usage and means of transportation are two of the biggest offenders and contributors to carbon emissions.

 Let’s wrap our heads around some numbers related to CO2 emissions.
 In 2010, the world released 31.78 billion metric tonnes, warranting $317.8 billion to remedy.
+That figure had rise to a whopping 36.8 billion metric tons in 2019.
 Addressing the problems caused by carbon in the first decade of this century beckons more than $3 trillion dollars – that’s almost 85% of Germany’s GNP!

 We all contribute to the release of emissions, but what is your personal contribution?
 Families of four living in a house contribute almost 23 metric tonnes of emissions each year.
 Do you drive an SUV or minivan?
 You’re contributing more than 11 tonnes per year.
 Do you fly frequently?
 A flight across America generates about 2.5 tons of CO2.